 Prior the CLCI becoming an executive branch state agency in 2005, the program of indigent services for defendants and respondents was administered by the North Dakota Supreme Court.
 The system consisted of all private contractors who would submit their bills and expenses to the District Judges for approval.
 The Judges assigned the cases and monitored the contracts.
 One of the CLCI's goals was to separate the judiciary from the delivery of indigent services and thereby avoid an appearance of conflict for the Judiciary.

 The CLCI is governed by a 7 member board appointed by varying entities of the state; the North Dakota Supreme Court, the State Bar Association, the Legislature, and Governor's office all appoint representatives who serve staggered terms.
-The Commission meets regularly and notice of their meetings is posted with the North Dakota Secretary of State's office at 1 800 352-0867.
+The Commission meets regularly and notice of its meetings is posted with the North Dakota Secretary of State's office.

 Commission members are: